andreshungbz/flashcard-dragon/README.md

 ## Tests

-Simple tests using `vitest` exist to test certain form input data and the utility functions.
+Simple tests using `vitest` exist to verify certain responses from specific form input data and utility functions.
 The tests can be examined in the `tests` folder.
 To run the tests, run the following command while the server is running in another terminal window:

 > [!NOTE]
 > The form input tests will fail if the server is not running.